Armour in Canada (5-1) Ontario: Canadian War Museum, Tanks

 M3 Lee Medium Tank (Serial No. 3714), armed with a 75-mm gun, 37-mm gun, and three 7.62-mm (0.30-in) machine guns.
 It had a maximum speed of34 km/hour (21 mph), and a range of 192 km (120 miles).

-America developed the M3 tank as a stopgap measure in 1940, after Germany had conquered France and Britain had withdrawn from the continent at Dunkirk.
+The Americans developed the M3 tank as a stopgap measure in 1940, after Germany had conquered France and Britain had withdrawn from the continent at Dunkirk.
 The urgency of the situation demanded that they design the tank and the production facilities, and go into production at thesame time.For the time, the 75-mm gun was a powerful gun, but it was mounted in a sponson in the hull.
 Ithad limited traverse and, in order to use it, a large part of the tank had to be exposed.
 The primary anti-tank gun was the 37-mm gun in the turret, which was inadequate against the newer German Mk.
 III and Mk.
 IV tanks.
 Nevertheless, the tank performed well in the North African campaign and in the Far East, where it was generally superior to the Japanese tanks.

-About half of the M3 tanks that were produced were manufactured for the British army and they insisted a number of changes, especially to the turret.
+About half of the M3 tanks that were produced were manufactured for the British army and they insisted on a number of changes, especially to the turret.
 They named their version the M3 Grant tank.
 The Canadian Army used some M3s in training, but never used it in combat.
 Montreal Locomotive Works used the hull and suspension of the M3 as guide in their development of the Canadian Ram tank.
 A total of 6,258 M3 tanks were built.
 The CWM M3 Lee was manufactured in 1942, and was used in the 1995 remake of the 1943 film “Sahara” starring Humphrey Bogart.
 The actor James Belushi starred in the movie and signed the inside of one of the doors of the tank.
 CWM 20000230-003.
 (Doug Knight)

 (Author Photo)